 Using the z-score formula, we can find the z-score in r and plot the z-score on a chart.

-You can find more topics about Z-Score and how to calculate z score given the area, read the z score table on the ZScoreGeek home page.
+You can find more topics about Z-Score and how to calculate z score given the area on the ZscoreGeek home page.